 From Xojo Documentation(Redirected from UserGuide:iOS Screens)

-Screens are where you design a layout by adding controls.
+Screens are where you design a mobile layout by adding controls.
 This is similar to a Window in desktop projects or a WebPage in web projects.
-You simply drag controls from the Library onto the Screen, positioning them as appropriate.
+You drag controls from the Library onto the Screen, positioning them as appropriate.